 What is a box?
 Five~sided container, with or without a top.
 Perfect to use in decorating.
 Let me show you 3 ways to style a box for Christmas decor.

 Have you thought about using a box in your Christmas decorating?
-If not, I have a few ways to style a box for Christmas decor.
+Why not?
+I bet you have a box of some sort laying around your house.
+Need an idea?
+I can show you a few ways to style a box for Christmas decor.

 Boxes can be new or old, wood or glass, metal or cardboard.
 Maybe your box is a crate.
 Maybe it has a lid or not.